-You should read this Guide together with our International Travel Insurance Policy - Product Disclosure Statement (PDS), which shows a completion date of 30 June 2009 on page 4.
+You should read this Guide together with our International Travel Insurance Product Disclosure Statement (PDS), which shows a completion date of 13 February 2018 on page 4 along with any Supplementary PDSs.
+Any words defined in the PDS also apply to this guide.